-While carrying out the emergency process, we also need to ensure that various safeguard measures are carried out:
+While carrying out the emergency process, the Group also needs to ensure that various safeguard measures are carried out:

 • Personnel guarantee:

 All team members and employees should strengthen their vigilance in the disaster prone seasons.
 Once signs of extreme weather are noticed, every member should provide early alerts in time and make emergency preparations in advance.